Cantro93/bot-check/README.md

 ## Installation

-Put file botcheck.js into any place in your project, and write down relative path in your `require` clause.
+Put file botcheck.js into any place in your project, and use relative path in your `require` clause.

 ## Usage (HTTP sample)